simonyang0608/MultiLayer-Perceptron/README.md

 # Multiple-Layer Perceptron
 Using C# to implement multiple layer perceptron simulator.
+Learning algorithm can refer to [this](https://en.wikipedia.org/wiki/Perceptron#Learning_algorithm) Wikipedia page.

 The dataset consists of multi-dimensional input sample set and ground truth set, The sample set will be given to training function to predict the ground truth set.